 - The product must be delivered to the test facility in test-ready condition and include any required accessories.
-All necessary information about how to operate and adjust the product must be provided. - The performance of the tested product must in all aspects be equal to the product that is delivered to the end-user. - Only equipment that is necessary for the functionality of the product should be connected to external ports such as USB-ports, unless otherwise stated by the manufacturer. - The product must be tested under nominal conditions of input voltage, current, etc. If sold on different markets, the manufacturer must choose one setup which represents the conditions of the country where the largest number of products are sold.
+All necessary information about how to operate and adjust the product must be provided. - The performance of the tested product must in all aspects be equal to the product that is delivered to the end-user. - Only equipment that is necessary for the functionality of the product should be connected to external ports such as USB-ports, unless otherwise stated by the manufacturer. - The product must be tested under nominal conditions of input voltage, current, etc. If sold on different markets, one setup must be chosen by the manufacturer which must represent the conditions of the country there the product must be sold the most.